thelunchbox/hotspot/README.md

 ## Easy to Setup

-Simply add `spa.js` to the top of your `index.html` file and hotspot will automatically convert your files into a single page app!
+Simply add `spa.js` to your `index.html` file and hotspot will automatically convert your files into a single page app!

 ### No routes to configure